AliceCamposDev/AliceCamposDev/README.md

 - 🎂 21 years old
 - 📚 Languages: I speak Portuguease and English
-- 🧪 6 months of expirience Working as intern with React (Ts), Node.js and MongoDB
 - [🚢] Working with Data Science as intern
-- 📫 How to reach me: discord (.pan) or e-mail (allicefcampos@gmail.com)
+- 📫 How to reach me: discord (okay_darling) or e-mail (allicefcampos@gmail.com)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm a RPG nerd
+- 🎲 Fun fact: I'm a RPG nerd